Rae & equality award winners 24

 • Provide evidence of any other positive impacts on staff or the organisation which could include a reduction in complaints and legal procedures

-• Describe how the initiative will achieve sustainability within the organisation
+• Describe how the initiative will support organisational efficiency

 Involvement